andreybyrsa/Jo-Tests/README.md

 - Retrieved the student's statistics from the database;

 - Set up a post request to change user data in the database;

+### Timur Miniazev:
+- Created a design for the application form;

+- Set up models for auth, Courses, Tests and migrated them to the database

+- Made up class-based views for Courses, Tests, Profile apps and mixins for them

+- Integrated ImageKit for saving users profile pictures

+- Created unique slug generator for urls